-NOTE A: Due to the COVID-19 pandemic, participants enrolled in Step 2 prior to the COVID-19 pandemic at clinical research sites where a period of disruption is determined will be censored at the start of the disruption period.
+NOTE A: Due to the COVID-19 pandemic, participants enrolled in Step 2 prior to the COVID-19 pandemic at clinical research sites where a period of disruption is determined will be censored at the start of the disruption period in a sensitivity analysis.
 Additional supportive analyses may also be conducted to explore the impact of COVID-19 with guidance from FDA, statistical, or clinical research literature on approaches for analyzing clinical trial data impacted by COVID-19.

-NOTE B: Additional analysis will be carried out to explore the potential impact of relaxed transition criteria from Step 1 to Step 2 in Version 2.

-Participants enrolled under Versions 1 and 2 will be compared and primary outcome measures will be tabulated separately.
+NOTE B: Additional analysis will be carried out to explore the potential impact of relaxed transition criteria from Step 1 to Step 2 in Versions 2.0 and 3.0.
+Participants enrolled under three versions 1 and 2 will be compared and primary outcome measures will be tabulated separately.